Not Long Now

-I sat there, breathlessly reading over the last few paragraphs over and over.
-Grasping at least the dim outline of the terrible truth.
-But the more I thought about it, the more practical and clever it seemed.
-Nobody here stood any realistic chance of a normal life.
+I sat there, breathlessly reading over the last few paragraphs over and over, finally grasping at least the dim outline of the terrible truth.
+But the more I thought about it, the more pragmatic and clever it seemed.
+Nobody here stood any realistic chance of a normal life, after all.

 If they arrived on our doorstep it meant they’d already failed to be placed with a family.
 Usually too old, too ugly, or out of options like me.
 They have no future outside these walls.
-Nowhere else they can go but the streets.
+Nowhere else they can go but the streets, the prisons or the graveyard.
 Here at least, they are fed and clothed.
 Put to some productive task, and made to feel as part of something larger than themselves.
-Thanks in no small part to ‘Miss Alice’.
+Thanks in no small part to this matronly mannequin, ‘Miss Alice’.

 “How did you get in here?”
 I whirled about to see a second silhouette, this time framed by light pouring in through the open doorway.
 “I...I must have become lost, I was just-”